 There is no other city like New Orleans in the United States!
 It is just so different, and one of the best places in the country to come if you’re looking for an amazing vacation.
-Trust me, I’ve visited seven times!
+Trust me, I’ve visited eight times!

 The Big Easy is unique in so many ways: It boasts a vibrant nightlife scene, there are big celebrations almost every week, the incredible food, fabulous live music in venues all over town – most of it free, eye catching architecture and historic southern charm.